 Your 14 month old has been awake at least 3.5 hours and is having a really hard time making it to bedtime (This may be especially needed if your baby has recently transitioned to one nap or is sick.).

 Expert Tip: Having a predictable bedtime routine is an important part of bedtime success.
-If you’re not sure where to start, check out the blog: Creating a Bedtime Routine.
+If you’re not sure where to start, check out the blog: Baby’s Bedtime Routine.

-How much milk should a 14 month old drink?
+How much milk should a 14 month old drink?anchor

 According to the American Academy of Pediatrics, a 14 month old baby should drink 16-24 ounces of whole milk per day.
 We want to be sure that your baby isn’t filling up on milk alone though.
 To help with this, serve about 4-6 ounces of milk with meals or a snack.